ecward/RCV_course/time_config/REAMDE.md

 ## Server set-up

+If we use a serial port (using a serial-usb converter) we need to set permissions

+   sudo chmod 666 /dev/ttyUSB0

+Configure using

+   sudo minicom -s

+Check that we are getting data

+   moserial

 Plug in the BU-353 to USB port 0 (the "SS" one).
 To check that it's working run (as root):

     stty -F /dev/ttyUSB0 ispeed 4800 && cat < /dev/ttyUSB0